oganm/import5eChar/README.md

 import5echar
 ============

-Walter Kammerer's "Fifth Edition Character Sheet" app allows you to upload your character to google drive.
+Walter Kammerer's [Fifth Edition Character Sheet](https://play.google.com/store/apps/details?id=com.wgkammerer.testgui.basiccharactersheet.app&hl=en) app allows you to upload your character to google drive.
 This package parses that file and allows you to use character data for automation.

 Installation
 ------------